 - Possesses Astringent Properties

-Citric acid is a natural astringent.
-It may help clear away excess skin oils and leaves skin feeling clean and vibrant.
+Citric acid is a natural astringent (2).
+It may help clear away excess skin oils and leave the skin feeling clean and vibrant.
 It also helps even out your skin tone.

 - May Help Soothe Acne

 Oily and acne-prone skin can especially benefit from the mild exfoliating properties of citric acid.
-Harsh chemical peels use ingredients that may inflame acne breakouts.
+Harsh chemical peels use ingredients that may aggravate acne breakouts.
 They can strip away the essential oils from acne-prone skin and deplete skin moisture levels.
-Citric acid works gently.
+Citric acid works gently (3).
 Diluting it with some water and milk makes for a great remedy for acne-prone skin.

 - May Help Unclog Pores